 - Any applicable utility bills

-The SBA requires your lender to determine whether to forgive your PPP loan within 60 days of receiving your application for forgiveness.
+The SBA requires your lender to determine whether to forgive your PPP loan within 60 days of receiving your loan forgiveness application.

 The Paycheck Protection Program is a short-term fix for the sharp, sudden economic contraction caused by the COVID-19 pandemic.
-Demand for the first tranche of PPP funds was enormous, but there’s hope for business owners who missed out: an extension of the application window until Aug.
-8, 2020.
+Demand for the first and second tranches of PPP funds was enormous, but there’s hope for business owners who missed out: a third extension of the program, pending an act of Congress.

 If you do get the opportunity to apply, think of it this way.
-If your application proves successful, the hour you spend gathering the necessary documentation, completing your application, and submitting it to the lender of your choice could be the most profitable hour you spend at work this entire year.
+If your borrower application proves successful, the hour you spend gathering the necessary documentation, completing your application form, and submitting it to the lender of your choice could be the most profitable hour you spend at work this entire year.

 Are you planning to apply for a loan through the Paycheck Protection Program?